4 Signs of an Underwatered Palm Tree and How to Save It

 1. The Fronds or Stems on Your Palm Tree Are Turning Brown

-Brown fronds on your palm tree mean that there isn’t enough moisture in the soil for those fronds to develop properly.
+Brown fronds on your palm tree mean there isn’t enough moisture in the soil for those fronds to develop correctly.

 2. No New Growth on Your Tree